 Why do you love me with such overflowing, non-ending, unwarranted capacity?
 Don’t I need to do good first?
 Don’t I need to behave in a certain way to get your attention?
 Don’t you have a list of prerequisites for me to achieve?

-Thankfully not; earning God’s love is not up to me; it’s all on him.
+Thankfully not.
+Earning God’s love is not up to me; it’s all on him.
+God loves us and it’s a gift.

 God loves me; God loves you; God loves us all — unconditionally.